Introduction

 What Does a Hotel Room Attendant Do?

-The primary role of a hotel room understudy or maid is to do maintenance services; It means that a hotel room attendant is responsible for ensuring that various areas such as the hallways and passageways are tidy and appealing to the guests coming to the hotel.
+The primary role of a hotel room understudy or maid is to do maintenance services; it means that a hotel room attendant is responsible for ensuring that various areas such as the hallways and passageways are tidy and appealing to the guests coming to the hotel.
 Cleanliness being one major aspect is important for the success of each hotel.

 Core Room Attendant Duties